How to Implement an SEO Strategy

 • Review Existing Content – Your goal is high quality, not high quantity.
 There is no advantage to keeping old content that is under-performing on your website.
 Create a schedule to review a few pages each month.
 We would recommend conducting a content review every year.
 Plan on reviewing a few pages each month to help look at all pages within 12 months.

-• Content Creation – Search Engines and website visitors need new reasons to visit your website.
+• Content Creation – Search Engines need new reasons to visit your website.
 Continuing to build the content on your website gives everyone a reason to come back.
 You could blog, post videos, add product documentation.
-Aim for anything that would be helpful to someone visiting your website.
 Look at your business calendar, block out time to create content for new products or services.
 Then go back to your keyword research.
 Work on filling in the blanks.
 Plan on adding new content a least once per month.

-• Off-site SEO or Promotion – It can take weeks for Google to recognize changes to your website.
+• Off-site SEO or Promotion – Not all of your new stuff will make it into search right away.
 In the meantime, you can work to get more attention to your new content.
 Consider things like: building links, posting on Google My Business, email marketing or sharing content on social media accounts.
 Again, creating a schedule will help.
 We recommend weekly activity to help website performance.

 • Review Analytics – Review website analytics on a monthly basis.
 More often is not necessary.
 You are looking for trends, comparing month to month is good.
 Focus on the traffic coming from Organic Search.
 Track if traffic is increasing.
 The whole point of an SEO Strategy is more organic search traffic.
 Also look at the performance of that traffic once it gets to your site.
 Are they staying on your site?
 How many and what pages are they looking at?
 Do you see a high bounce rate or exit rate for organic search traffic?
-Scheduling a regular review of website analytics tracks the success of your strategy and helps plan what tactics need to happen next.
+Schedule a regular review of website analytics.
+Track the success of your strategy and plan what tactics need to happen next.

 What is success?